DanielCreggOrganization/week5-exceptions-lab-zainabajiboye/README.md

 - **Hint**: Place the division operation inside a `try` block, handle `ArithmeticException` in the `catch` block, and in the `finally` block, print the completion message.

+Certainly!
+Here's the original version of **Section 1.6** using Java I/O to demonstrate `try-with-resources`:

+---

 ### 1.6 try-with-resources

 The `try-with-resources` statement ensures that each resource is closed at the end of the statement.
 A resource must implement the `AutoCloseable` interface.

-Since you haven't covered Java I/O yet, we'll use a custom resource to demonstrate `try-with-resources`.

 **Syntax:**